2opremio/arriba/README.md

-# Arriba! - An asynchronous stand-up bot for Slack
+# Arriba! - A Slack bot for asynchronous stand-ups

 Arriba!
 (Up! in Spanish) keeps track of your [stand-up](https://en.wikipedia.org/wiki/Stand-up_meeting) messages in